 You know better than anyone how your list is constructed, and you also know where you are willing to flex a little, here and there.
 Whereby structure is good to have and standards should be established by the best of us, it’s more important to keep your list realistic especially with the superficial stuff.

 A man that’s tall, dark and handsome, yet very abusive does not a good companion make.
 A voluptuous sexy woman who is equally promiscuous is not one to write home about, either.
 So, the exterior of one’s being is just that, the exterior.
-It has nothing to do with the really important characteristics of a person’s inner person whose greater desire to make his or her love interest feel safe, protected, cared for, adored and all the other good things that you would want in a relationship.
+It has nothing to do with the really important characteristics of a person’s inner self whose greater desire is to make his or her love interest feel safe, protected, cared for, adored and all the other good things that you would want in a relationship.

 Your prospect may not be drop-dead gorgeous, but he or she can become so much more attractive because of the love demonstrated toward you.
 Opposites can and do attract, and with time a person who lacks some of the physical attributes you have listed, can suddenly exude beauty that only you can appreciate.
 Ultimately, what you are doing is breaking old habits that have been keeping you from getting the love you want.

 Secondly, do you have a clear understanding of who you are and what you bring to a relationship?
 We’re not talking delusions of grandeur here, but a healthy dose of the truth.